Pyramids of Mars: Plot

-Upon arrival on Mars, Scarman has the Doctor strangled, and proceeds with the servitor into the pyramid.
-However, the Doctor's respiratory bypass system allows him to quickly recover, and, now free of Sutekh's control, he and Sarah Jane follow Scarman through a series of chambers requiring solving logic puzzles to pass.
-They are unable, however, to stop Scarman from destroying the Eye, and Scarman, having served his purpose, disintegrates.
-The Doctor then realises that Sutekh will not be released for two minutes due to the time required for the Eye's radio signal to travel from Mars to Earth.
-The Doctor and Sarah return to the Priory and use a module from the TARDIS to extend the terminus of the time tunnel into the far future, resulting in Sutekh dying of old age before reaching the end.
-However, the portal then overloads, and he and Sarah Jane flee into the TARDIS as the priory is consumed in flames.
+Arriving on Mars, Scarman strangles the Doctor.
+However, the Doctor's respiratory bypass system allows him to recover and become free of Sutekh's control.
+He is however unable to stop Scarman from destroying the Eye, and Scarman disintegrates.
+The Doctor realises that Sutekh will not be released instantaneously due to the travel time required for the Eye's radio signal.
+Returning to the estate, he uses the TARDIS to extend the time tunnel into the far future, eventually resulting in Sutekh dying of old age before he reaches the end.
+This overloads the portal, the estate is consumed in flames, and the Doctor and Sarah flee in the TARDIS.

-Continuity

-Sarah Jane wears a dress which the Doctor says belonged to Victoria Waterfield.
-She remarks that the puzzles are similar to those in the Exxilon City in Death to the Daleks (1974), although she personally never entered the City.